mitric-lab/programming_theochem/src/02-symbolic_computation/03-hydrogen_atom.md

 the associated/generalized Laguerre polynomial of degree \\( n - l -1\\).
 We will work with atomic units in the following, so that \\( a  = 1\\).
-With this we start by defining the radial function:
+With this, we start by defining the radial function:
 ```python
 {{#include ../codes/02-symbolic_computation/hydrogen.py:radial}}
 ```